Amargosa River pupfish

 The Amargosa River pupfish (Cyprinodon nevadensis amargosae) is a member of a pupfish species complex which inhabits the watershed of ancient Lake Manly (present day Death Valley in California, USA).
 Currently, the species inhabits two disjunct perennial reaches of the lower Amargosa River.
 The upstream portion is near Tecopa and passes through the Amargosa Canyon.
 The lower portion is northwest of Saratoga Springs, just at the head (southern inlet) of Death Valley, where the Amargosa River turns north to enter the valley.
+This species is typically found in warm, shallow waters with submerged vegetation.